 Day 7 – Aci Castello/Acireale

 Today you’ll be driving back to Catania – Acireale and Aci Castello are two small villages just outside Catania, less than an hour from the airport.
 Depending on what time your flight is, you may be able to visit one or both.

 Start with Acireale where a good place to begin your sightseeing in Piazza del Duomo.
 There you will find Acireale Cathedral with an interior adorned with majestic arches and opulent frescoes in the ceilings.
-There is also the 16th-century Basilica of Saints Peter and Paul and two of the city’s most impressive palaces, the Municipal Palace and the Modò Palace.
+There is also the 16th-century Basilica of Saints Peter and Paul and two of the city’s most impressive palazzos, Palazzo Municipal and Palazzo Modò.
 These too were damaged during the 1693 earthquake and rebuilt in a Baroque style.

-Near Piazza del Duomo, you can visit the Puppet Museum which you find in the Don Emanuele Macrì Theater.
+Near Piazza del Duomo, you can visit the Puppet Museum which you find in the Teatro Don Emanuele Macrì.
 There, you can treasure the incredible Puppet Opera, Opera dei Pupi, which was declared a UNESCO Masterpiece of Oral and Intangible Heritage in 2001.

 Bookworms will love to step into the Zelantea Library and Art Gallery where there is a collection of a whopping 200.000 books, some of them dating back to the 16th century and earlier.

 Then, before heading back to Catania or the airport, visit the castle in Aci Castello.
 Perched on a rocky outcrop on the idyllic seaside, the 11th-century castle is beautifully placed.
 Inside, you can visit the museum and the little church featuring imposing frescoes.
 You can also venture down the stairs to the waterfront where you can breathe in the salty Mediterranean.